cwolfram/Inge/README.md

 ### About

+INGE is a small tool that helps you to inventory small batches of devices, saving you time by automation of tedious tasks.

-INGE is designed to work together with a JIRA Inventory Project, as described here:
+It is designed to work together with a JIRA Inventory Project, as described here:
 <https://carstenwolfram.de/inventory-management-with-jira/>

 It lets you define own inventory workflows with your own existing custom fields that will be used during the scan